OXID-eSales/geo-blocking-module/README.md

 ## Compatability

+* Module b-7.4.x branch is compatible with OXID eShop ^7.4
 * Module v2.3 (or b-7.3.x branch) is compatible with OXID eShop ^7.3
 * Module v2.2 (or b-7.2.x branch) is compatible with OXID eShop ^7.2
 * Module v2.1 (or b-7.1.x branch) is compatible with OXID eShop ^7.1, works with `Twig engine` only